chef/automate/components/automate-chef-io/content/docs/configuration.md

   # Optional: Manually specify Chef Automate's Issuer value.
   #
-  # When provided dex will include this as the Issuer value during AuthnRequest.
+  # When provided Chef Automate will include this as the Issuer value in the SAML
-  # It will also override the redirectURI as the required audience when evaluating
+  # AuthnRequest.
+It will also override the redirectURI as the required audience
-  # AudienceRestriction elements in the response.
+  # when evaluating AudienceRestriction elements in the response.
   # Example: "https://{{< example_fqdn "automate" >}}/dex/callback"
   entity_issuer = "<your entity issuer>"

+  # Optional: Specify the NameIDPolicy to use
+  #
+  # When provided, Chef Automate will request a name ID of the configured format
+  # in the SAML AuthnRequest.
+  # Defaults to "urn:oasis:names:tc:SAML:2.0:nameid-format:persistent".
+  #
+  # Note: Even when configured otherwise, the username gathered from the SAML
+  # response is _treated_ as persistent.
+So, if this is set to
+  #    "urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress"
+  # and a user has changed their email address, they'll be a _new_ user to Chef
+  # Automate.
+  name_id_policy_format = "urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified"
 ```

 In your SAML Identity Provider (IdP), your Chef Automate instance needs to be referenced as a Service Provider (SP).
 To do so, use `https://{{< example_fqdn "automate" >}}/dex/callback`.
 The concrete configuration items differ between IdP products, but it is often something like "Assertion Consumption URI" or "Single sign on URL".
 For "Audience URI" or "SP Entity ID", use the same address.

+These values are accepted for `name_id_policy_format`:

+ - `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`
+ - `urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified`
+ - `urn:oasis:names:tc:SAML:1.1:nameid-format:X509SubjectName`
+ - `urn:oasis:names:tc:SAML:1.1:nameid-format:WindowsDomainQualifiedName`
+ - `urn:oasis:names:tc:SAML:2.0:nameid-format:encrypted`
+ - `urn:oasis:names:tc:SAML:2.0:nameid-format:entity`
+ - `urn:oasis:names:tc:SAML:2.0:nameid-format:kerberos`
+ - `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`
+ - `urn:oasis:names:tc:SAML:2.0:nameid-format:transient`

 #### Alpha: Setting up Automate as an OAuth Provider for Habitat Builder